ShriyaZversal/Programmiing-Chatbot-using-LLama/README.md

-# Programming-Chatbot-using-LLama
+# Programming Chatbot using LLaMA

-Here, I make chat for regarding programming using technical stack
+This project involves creating a chatbot focused on programming concepts, utilizing the LLaMA model with a technical stack to provide coding guidance, solve errors, and explain technical concepts effectively.

 ## Steps to create a project